Amazon Marketplace

 ASIN (Amazon Standard Identification Number) is the unique 10-digit product identification number on Amazon.
 Each ASIN refers to a specific product and its variants.
 When you use an existing ASIN listing, you are registered as a second seller or joining the listing.
 A new ASIN is generated if no relevant ASIN exists for the product.

-Open term pageASN
+Open glossary pageASN

 Advanced Shipment Notification